-All staff provided with a uniform will be expected to wear their uniform at all times when working in the Hospital.
+All staff provided with a uniform will be expected to wear their uniform at all times when carrying out TSH duties, the wearing of uniform is not permitted outside of TSH unless on specific duties.
 Staff are required to change into uniform on site prior to commencing their shift and change out of uniform at the end of their shift.
-The work fleece and jacket are uniform and therefore must not be used for travel.
+Staff are not permitted to travel to and from work in uniform-changing facilities are available for all staff.